 Attend the first time attendee orientation

-This session is a unique opportunity to ask questions, get oriented with the space, learn about the schedule of events, and meet other first-timers!
+This session is a unique opportunity to ask questions, get oriented to the venue, learn about the schedule of events, and meet other first-timers!

 Grab a first-time attendee ribbon

-Be sure to take a ribbon at registration so other attendees know you are a first-timer.
+So other attendees know you are a first-timer, be sure to take a ribbon at registration.
 Your fellow electrochemists are eager to meet you!

 Download the app

-Download the ECS app and put the technical program and personal meeting scheduler on your mobile device (and have access to the ECS Digital Library!).
-Simply search “ECS mobile” in your app store.
+Load the technical program and personal meeting scheduler onto your mobile device—and access the ECS Digital Library.
+Download the ECS app by searching “ECS mobile” in your app store.
 Then browse, add, and sync sessions, events, and presentations to create your own custom meeting itinerary.

 Conference attire is business casual.
 Session rooms can get chilly, so dress in layers.
-Given the lengths you will have to walk, wear comfortable walking shoes.
+Wear comfortable walking shoes as you will walk a lot!

 What to bring

-- Business cards – You will meet many current and future colleagues.
-Be prepared to hand them your business card so they will remember you.
+- Business cards– You meet many current and future colleagues.
+Be prepared with business cards so they remember you.
 A good place to keep your business cards is behind your name tag in the plastic sleeve.

-- Day bag – Between early sessions and evening poster receptions, meeting days are long.
-As there are few opportunities to return to your hotel room during the day, bring a backpack or briefcase to carry items you need.
-These may include a portable charger, gum/mints, a meeting program, printed resumes, computer, cables, etc.
+- Day bag– From early sessions to evening poster receptions, meeting days are long.
+There are limited opportunities to return to your hotel room during the day, so bring a backpack or briefcase.
+Some items to consider carrying are a portable charger, gum/mints, meeting program, printed resumes, computer, cables, etc.

-- A notebook and pen – It may sound obvious, but make sure to have these on hand at all times.
+- A notebook and pen– It may sound obvious, but be sure to have these on hand at all times.

-- Name badge – Once you receive your badge at registration, be sure to keep it safe.
-You need it to access the session rooms and exhibit hall.
-There is a U.S.$30 charge for reprinting lost badges or tickets.
+- Name badge– Once you receive your badge at registration, keep it safe.
+It is required for entrance to the session rooms and exhibit hall.
+Reprinting lost badges or tickets costs U.S.$30.

 Choosing which sessions to attend

 Selecting which sessions to attend requires striking a balance between what you “should” attend, and what you would like to attend.
-Remember, this is your time, so spend it the way you prefer.
+Remember, this is your time, so spend it as you prefer…

 It’s a good idea to go to a session when: